April 18, 2026

 There are several types of pop-ups, varying in size, on-screen location, behavior, and level of intrusiveness.

-While placement options and naming conventions may vary across pop-up builders, the Digioh screenshot below shows where each type of form appears on your site.
+While placement options and naming conventions may vary across pop-up builders, the Digioh screenshot below shows where each form type appears on your site.

-Digioh’s Theme Wizard provides pop-up templates of each type to get you started, or you can create the pop-up of your choice from scratch.
+Digioh’s Themes provide pop-up templates of each type to get you started, or you can create the pop-up of your choice from scratch.

 As you decide what type of pop-up to use, consider the benefits and drawbacks of each: